After Meltdown and Spectre revelation, questions arise about timing of Intel CEO’s stock sales

 The shares were sold in accordance with a SEC Rule 10b5-1 plan, which is intended to prevent illegal insider trading by allowing company executives to create predetermined, automatic selling plans.
 The Form 4 filed by Krzanich, however, state that the plan was adopted on October 30, 2017—months after Google says it informed Intel and other affected companies about the bugs in June, which in turn were only made public this week in reports by The Register and other media.

 An Intel spokesperson told TechCrunch that “Brian’s sale is unrelated.
 It was made pursuant to a pre-arranged stock sale plan (10b5-1) with an automated sale schedule.
-He continues to hold shares in-line with corporate guidelines.”
+He continues to hold shares in-line with corporate guidelines,” the same statement sent to other media outlets.
 After the transactions disclosed in the SEC filing, however, Krzanich owns 250,000 shares—or the minimum that he is required to hold as Intel’s CEO, as Motley Fool reported.

 According to the Form 4, Krzanich held 495,743 shares before making the transactions listed in the filing.
 Krzanich first exercised stock options by acquiring and then immediately selling about 644,000 shares on November 29, which left his original position unchanged.
 Then on the same day, Krzanich made two additional transactions in which he sold a total of 245,743 shares—and this brought his total remaining shares down to exactly 250,000.